 St. Louis Bed Bug Lawyer

-Helping MO and IL clients injured by pest infestations and injuries
+Helping clients injured by pest infestations in Missouri and Illinois

 What are bed bugs?

 One of the most common pests in the world, bed bugs live and thrive in most environments.
 They are a few millimeters in length, brown in color, and shaped like an apple seed.
 Since they are so tiny, they can survive, undetected, in many parts of a house.
 One way to determine if bed bugs are in a room is by smell: they give off an odor similar to old, musty books or spoiled raspberries.